 - CHC33015 Certificate III in Individual Support / Disability

 Usually, students wishing to gain employment in the community service sector need to spend some time volunteering.
 This is then followed by casual work until finally, they find a more permanent position in an organisation when an opportunity arises.

 The clear advantage of the Activ Pathways School Options program is the ability for students to undertake both training and paid work within one organisation.
 This enables them to decide early on if the community service sector is for them and it also provides them with a career path should they choose to follow it.

 Activ Pathways collaborates with the Education department at all stages of the Traineeship program including the provision of a representative on the interview panel prior to the selection of students.
-Being nationally accredited qualifications, both our Certificate II in Community Services and Certificate III in Disability traineeship programs contribute to the achievement of the Western Australian Certificate of Education (WACE).
+Being nationally accredited qualifications, CHC33015 Certificate III in Individual Support contributes to the achievement of the Western Australian Certificate of Education (WACE).

 With the program involving so many of Activ’s sites, our second year intake has grown from 11 students from six schools last year to 31 students from thirteen schools this year.
 In particular, we have had a great response from schools in country areas and this has prompted us to deliver one of the programs in Bunbury this year due to the demand.